Equivariant flow matching: Experiments

 \paragraph{Alanine dipeptide - free energy difference} The computation of free energy differences is a common challenge in statistical physics as it determines the relative stability of metastable states.
-In the specific case of alanine dipeptide, the transition between negative and positive $\varphi$ dihedral angle is the slowest process (\cref{fig:AD2}d), and equilibrating the free energy difference between these two states from MD simulation requires simulating numerous transitions, i.e. millions of consecutive MD steps.
-In contrast, we can train a Boltzmann generator from data that is not in global equilibrium.
-Moreover, as the positive $\varphi$ states is much less likely, we can even bias our training data to have nearly equal density in both states, which helps compute a more precise free energy estimate (see \cref{appendix:biasing}).
+In the specific case of alanine dipeptide, the transition between negative and positive $\varphi$ dihedral angle is the slowest process (\cref{fig:AD2}d), and equilibrating the free energy difference between these two states from MD simulation requires simulating numerous transitions, i.e. millions of consecutive MD steps, which is expensive for the semi-empirical force field.
+In contrast, we can train a Boltzmann generator from data that is not in global equilibrium, i.e. using our biased training data, which is significantly cheaper to generate.
+Moreover, as the positive $\varphi$ state is much less likely, we can even bias our training data to have nearly equal density in both states, which helps compute a more precise free energy estimate (see \cref{appendix:biasing}).
 The equivariant Boltzmann generator is trained using the OT flow matching loss, which exhibited slightly better performance for alanine dipeptide.
-To obtain an accurate estimation of the free energy difference, umbrella sampling simulations are conducted along the $\varphi$ dihedral angle using the semi-empirical force-field.
-Five umbrella sampling simulations are performed (refer to \cref{appendix:benchmark-systems}).
+We obtain similar results for the equivariant OT flow matching loss (see \cref{appendix:free-energy-difference}).
+To obtain an accurate estimation of the free energy difference, five umbrella sampling simulations are conducted along the $\varphi$ dihedral angle using the semi-empirical force-field (see \cref{appendix:benchmark-systems}).
 The free energy difference estimated by the Boltzmann generator demonstrates good agreement with the results of these simulations (\cref{tab:free-energy-differences} and \cref{fig:AD2}f), whereas both the relaxed training data and classical Molecular Dynamics simulation overestimate the free energy difference.